 The reason those junky tourist traps are able to stay afloat is the undeniable appeal of their deliciously curious fare, presented in a graphic and eye-catching manner.
 Tibi Tibi’s work similarly appeals to this sensibility: his cheeky images are highly approachable, wonderfully absurd, and visually appealing.
 And just a little bit ridiculous.

-But although they might not exactly evoke a “fine” art aesthetic, his work is not light on artistic merit or craftsmanship.
 Incredibly, they are not photographs of real sandwiches (as I thought when I first looked at his work), but rather beautifully crafted encaustic wax sculptures.
 Rather than relying on the veneer of curious appeal, his work instead uses this bizarre allure as a vehicle to draw the viewer into the deeper levels of the work.

 While I was gathering material for this post I came across a terrific article about the political potentials of absurdity in the work of Tibi Tibi Neuspiel, by a ridiculously talented friend of mine, essayist and curator Rachel Farquharson.
 I urge you to go check out her wonderful and intelligent essay, “Avant-garde Now Redux: Tibi Tibi Neuspiel’s Toast Points” on ArtBarrage, if you’re interested in unpacking some of the deeper levels of meaning in his work.